Marie Zelenina

 Google Scholar

 My overarching research interest is affective neuroscience.
-Over the course of my PhD, I have been involved in various projects that address diagnosis and treatment of adolescent and adult depression.
+Over the course of my PhD, I was involved in various projects that address diagnosis and treatment of adolescent and adult depression.
 Specifically, I worked with children's multimodal data to validate depression measurements and gather insights in topics such as informant discrepancy (parent-child disagreement on whether the child is depressed) (preprint).
-I've also contributed to collecting and analyzing multi-echo MRI data with the goal of improving targeting of Transcranial Magnetic Stimulation (TMS) for treatement-resistant depression (pilot dataset).
+I've also contributed to collecting and analyzing multi-echo MRI data with the goal of improving targeting of Transcranial Magnetic Stimulation (TMS) for treatment-resistant depression (pilot dataset).
 I am also interested in neuropsychoendocrinology, specifically in the effect of oxytocin on human brain (paper) and its role in various psychiatric disorders, and also in and the role of dopamine and serotonin in affective disorders.

 Before joining NIMH, I spent a few years doing social neuroscience research at Diana Prata's Lab.
 In particular, I looked at the effect of oxytocin on human resting-state EEG (2022 paper in Cerebral Cortex).

-Before that, I obtained an MSc in Neurobiology from the University of Porto and an MSc in Artificial Intelligence from the University of Edinburgh, where I analysed human eye-tracking data.
+Before that, I obtained an MSc in Neurobiology from the University of Porto and an MSc in Artificial Intelligence from the University of Edinburgh, where I analyzed human eye-tracking data.
 From my studies at the University of Edinburgh, I have a background in Natural Language Processing.

 I work with large datasets and apply a variety of computational tools to analyze them.
 As far as programming languages go, I'm most comfortable with Python, but I've also been exposed to R and Matlab.